DanAddison/ellis-bolton/README.md

 ## Required

-- `node v12.10.0`
+- `node v11.6.0`

-I believe it is using a local version of Gatsby CLI instead of a global one??
+I installed this project using npx (before I had Gatsby CLI installed globally) so it uses a local version of Gatsby CLI